-The Morning I Accidentally Walked Into a Republic: A Vilnius Story
+The Morning You Accidentally Walk Into a Republic: A Vilnius Story

 The bridge over the Vilnele River is maybe ten meters long.
-I crossed it without thinking, following a narrow cobblestone lane that curved away from Vilnius's Old Town.
-There was a small sign I almost missed: "Res Publica Uzupiensis."
+Cross it without thinking — follow the narrow cobblestone lane that curves away from Vilnius's Old Town — and you'll almost miss the small sign: "Res Publica Uzupiensis."
 If you're exploring the region, Riga is Latvia's Art Nouveau capital.

 The Republic of Uzupis